tfgg/yournextmep/_candidates/eu2014/ukip/david-rowlands.md

 person: david-rowlands
 region: wales
 party: ukip
-title: Wales - UKIP - David Rowlands
+title: David Rowlands is running for MEP in Wales for UKIP
 incumbent: false
 ---